+The guidelines presented in this document are best applied during the initial stages of development planning.
 Proposed works may be subject to other requirements such as local government zoning or permitting, BC Water Act approvals or notifications, BC Land Act tenures, licenses or permissions, or Navigable Waters Protection Act approvals.
 A number of regulations commonly associated with lakeshore development are referenced in Appendix A. This appendix does not include an exhaustive list of regulations that may be applicable.
 It remains the responsibility of the project proponent to verify this information and meet all regulatory requirements that may apply to their project.
-If the guidelines presented in this document are applied during the initial stages of development planning, then subsequent permitting processes should be more streamlined for the proponent.
+However, if the guidelines presented in this document are followed, subsequent permitting processes should be more streamlined for the proponent.

-DFO supports the use of these guidelines by other regulatory agencies to define and communicate design, assessment and review standards for protection of fish habitat on the Shuswap Lake system.
+DFO supports the use of these guidelines by other regulatory agencies to define and communicate design, assessment and review standards for protection of fish habitat on Mabel Lake.
 DFO recognizes and respects that local governments and other agencies may limit works or activities for reasons other than fish habitat (e.g. limiting construction of elevated fixed decks and ramps with floating docks to commercial and strata marinas in rural settlement areas for aesthetic or other reasons), provided that design, assessment and review standards for activities that are supported meet or exceed the minimum described in this report.